opencog/docker/indigo/README.md

    nodes shared by all robots, and nothing more.

 * `blender` contains a docker image for ROS and blender.
-Depends on base, above.
+Depends on base, above.  it does not provide anything beyond a configured ROS+blender environment.

-* `eva` contains the full end-to-end development environment for the Hanson Robotics Eva head.
-This includes a half-dozen ROS nodes for camera and vision processing.
+* `eva-ros` contains the basic Hanson Robotics Eva blender rig, together with the ROS nodes needed for vision processing.
+   Upon startup, it will automatically run the blender rig and the vision subsystem.
+However, it is missing the chatbot and the behavior subsystem; Eva will stare blankly into space and breath, but do nothing more.

 * `eva-owyl` is a a stand-alone demo of the basic Hanson Robotics Eva blender rig, showing the full range of emotional facial